shirmaymon/PythonFinalLab-VitrualMachinesPerHostCalc/README.md

 5. **Calculate**: Use Option 4 to make the final calculation and get the results - which machines should be provsioned on which hosts.
 6. **Test**: Use Option 5 to auto-populate data if you want to skip manual entry.

 ---

-## 🚧 Status: Work in Progress

-This tool is currently a functional prototype with the following features still in the lab:

-* **The Math (Option 4)**: The core calculation logic for host capacity is currently a placeholder and does not yet perform resource-bottleneck analysis.

----